gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 const result = mapValues(map, x => `${x}`) // {key1: "42", key2: "123"}
 ```

 # Use-case: handling events
-Type-level maps have a wide variety of use-cases.
+Type-level maps have lots of use-cases.
 One of the most common ones is **handling events**.
-In fact, you might have encountered this one yourself!
+In fact, you might have encountered it yourself.

-In this example, we have a `Button` object that has a bunch of events, like `click`, `mount`, and `hover`.
-Every event comes with a distinct information object:
+In this example, we have a `Button` object that has a bunch of events, and every event comes with its own information object:

-- `click` says which button was clicked, either `"left"` or `"right"`.
+- `click` says which button the user clicked, either `"left"` or `"right"`.
 - `hover` gives the $(x,y)$ of the pointer.
 - `mount` doesn’t have any special information.

-As is customary, events are managed using three main methods:
+As is customary, we manage events using three main methods:

 - `on` defines a handler for an event.
 - `off` removes a handler.
 - `emit` emits an event together with an information object.

-There are several ways we can implement this pattern at the type level.
-Let’s take a closer look!
+There are a few ways we can implement this pattern at the type level.
 ## Approach A: loosely typed
 We could define all three methods with no type information.
 Like this: